-A winner of the Photography Competition Photo by Katy Cousins
+A winner of the Photography Competition

+Photo by Katy Cousins

 RotherFed Photography Competition

 This is light-hearted fun activity where members of the RotherFed Good news Stories Facebook group can have their pictures featured as the groups cover photo, every week a new theme is announced..
 As part of this project we have advertised the competition on the Good News Stories page.

-Covid Diaries
+Photo Contest

-We set up a WordPress blog site as a digital project in order for the Rotherham community to share experiences, thoughts and feelings during this time, as well as sharing creative outlets.

-Poems, photos, drawings and videos have been submitted to the project to our staff member from across the borough and have been published on the site coviddiariesrotherham.wordpress.com.
+Do you want your picture to feature on the cover of Rotherfeds Good News Stories Covid Diaries We set up a WordPress blog site as a digital project in order for the Rotherham community to share experiences, thoughts and feelings during this time, as well as sharing creative outlets.
+Poems, photos, drawings and videos have been submitted for the project to our staff from across the borough and have been published on the site coviddiariesrotherham.wordpress.com.